levantini4n/Educational-NeuralNetwork-Framework/README.md

 # Helper Material

 Clueless as to how neural networks even work?
-Use the Manim animation engine to compile the Python code in *Explanation Scene* directory in this repo.
+Use the Manim animation engine to compile the Python code in *explanation scenes* directory in this repo.